RumitAP/innovative/README.md

 # innovative
 Innovative Refrigeration Systems Challenge

-`Set up is possible in both Docker
+`Set up is possible both with and without Docker`

-`Running on python 3.10`

 ## Set up with Docker -- PORT 8001